 The problem also offers a good starting point for considering different probability distributions and their features.

-Introduce the interactivity with a single spinner, one spin at a time.
+Introduce the interactivity by choosing a pair of spinners and showing one spin at a time.
 Clarify that it is not a frequency table, it's a relative frequency table.

 "What could happen to the chart after the next spin?"
 Collect together the different possibilities together with the students' explanations.

 "Let's see which one happens" and spin again.

 Repeat until students are secure in their understanding of the relationship between what is happening on the spinner and what appears on the relative frequency chart.

 Finally, "What would the chart look like after $1000$ spins?"
 Allow time for them to discuss in pairs, then gather together suggestions and justifications before spinning to confirm their ideas.

 If computers are available, ask students to work in pairs and set them the following challenge: